Tímea Babos: Juniors

-Professional career
+Professional

 2009–11: Success in early ITF events

-Still playing tournaments of the ITF Junior Circuit, Babos began competing on the ITF Women's Circuit in 2009 at the age of 15, reaching the final in her debut event at a $10K event in Bournemouth.
-The following week, she played on another $10k event in the United Kingdom, and won her first title.
-Babos continued winning one and losing two $10k finals, by the end of the 2009 season.
+Still playing tournaments of the ITF Junior Circuit, Babos began competing on the ITF Women's Circuit in 2009 at the age of 15, reaching the final in her debut event in Bournemouth.
+The following week, she played on another 10k event in the United Kingdom, and won her first title.
+Babos continued winning one and losing two 10k finals, by the end of the 2009 season.
 She had a strong start in doubles too, winning one of two finals that she reached on the ITF Circuit.

-She started 2010 with mixed results, but her first improvement was at a $25k event in Budapest where she reached her first final in that category, but finished as runner–up.
+She started 2010 with mixed results, but her first improvement was at a 25k event in Budapest where she reached her first final in that category, but finished as runner–up.
 In early July, she made her WTA Tour debut at the Hungarian Open as a wildcard player, but lost to Timea Bacsinszky in the first round.
-The following week, she won her first $25k title in Woking.
-Despite the fact she still didn't make her WTA Tour debut in doubles, Babos won four $25k events, two of them in Australia and one in the United Kingdom and in New Zealand.
+The following week, she won her first 25k title in Woking.
+Despite the fact she still didn't make her WTA Tour debut in doubles, Babos won four 25k events, two of them in Australia and one in the United Kingdom and in New Zealand.

 At the Hungarian Open in July 2011, Babos realized her first WTA match-win, defeating Anna-Giulia Remondina, but lost in the next round to Roberta Vinci.
 There, she also made her doubles debut, partnering with Katalin Marosi, but she lost her first WTA Tour doubles match.
-Her first Grand Slam appearance was at the US Open; she failed to reach the main-draw, losing in the qualification.
-In late October, she won her first $50k event in both singles and doubles at the Challenger de Saguenay.
+Her first major appearance was at the US Open; she failed to reach the main-draw, losing in the qualification.
+In late October, she won her first 50k event in both singles and doubles at the Challenger de Saguenay.
 She reached another $50k final in doubles, and also reached semifinals in singles.